 I'm often the first person to give you a gout diagnosis.
 Because symptoms pop up in your toe.
 After we know what's going on, I'll probably refer you to a gout specialist.
 But I can also offer immediate relief for gout pain, either with a quick injection.
 Or with new products like rollon gout pain creams.
 Like this brand new item from Universal Body Labs that I'm watching.

 Your own body (biomechanics)

+Now, some biomechanics are more optimal than others.
 Sometimes, faulty mechanics in your body can mess with your toe’s alignment.
 Over time, this can cause a bony outgrowth to develop between your big toe (bunion).
 Or, if it pops up near your baby toe, we call it a bunionette or tailor’s bunion.

 Left untreated, bunions can make it hard for you to fit into your.
 Walking may become difficult.
 And some people may even develop arthritis in the areas surrounding their bunions.
 But simple interventions such as supportive orthotic devices.

 This condition affects the joints anywhere in your body, including your feet and toes.
 Usually, your big toe will fall victim to arthritis pain, but any joint can be affected.
 While there is no cure for arthritis, we can slow progression and manage your symptoms, especially with early intervention.